-I want to share something with you that’s happened to me over the last couple of weeks.
-I’ve been suffering with a Group A Streptococcus infection.
+I want to share something with you that happened to me recently.
+I’d been suffering with a Group A Streptococcus infection.
 And it’s made me think about how we interact with our clients as voice over talent.

 Let me explain.